 Notting Hill: Acklam Village.
 Photo Credit: © James Hamill.

-3. Golborne Road Market
+3. Golborne Road Market in Notting Hill

 Whilst Portobello Road is the most famous, for my money Golborne Road market is where it’s at and the locals describe it as how Portobello used to be.
 Some incredible stores, selling truly unique merchandise, for example, Universal Providers at #86 and Les Couilles de Chien at #65.
 A very strong Moroccan and Portuguese influence here and if you really want to hang out with the locals, I suggest a ‘coffee in a glass’ from Café O’Porto.
 Interesting Scandinavian coffee shops compete with bric-a-brac stalls on the streets.
 Look out for the 2 resident seagulls that have become a feature of the area.